 Felony Convictions: A convicted felon may not register for a period equal to the time of the original sentence.
 A convicted felon who has been pardoned may register.

-ID Requirements: To register you must provide one of the following:
+ID Requirements for Voter Registration: To register you must provide one of the following:

 -Oklahoma driver's license number;